Updated: Feb 2

 I’m sure we’ve all seen or heard it.
-Could be in-person or a post on social media.
+It could be in-person or a post on social media.
 But there is always someone who says they have this “great idea” for a film, followed by, "do you want to hear about it?".
 Yeah -- you and two billion other posers.

 So, congrats on your great idea.
-You're a storyteller it sounds like.
-But that in no way makes you a screenwriter.
+You're a storyteller.

 Say a producer wants to read a creature feature horror story.
 Sending them 10+ loglines on all the scripts you’ve ever written tells them 1) you can’t read, 2) you write a lot of scripts, but you sell few, and 3) you don’t value their time.

-It’s important to keep writing.
+It’s essential to keep writing.
 Never stop.
 Have a wide-range of scripts in your arsenal.
 But producers don’t need to know that you have 10, even 20 scripts that fit their bill.
-Having 20 creature feature scripts to pitch poses one main question: why haven't you at least optioned just one of these?
+Having 20 creature-feature scripts to pitch poses one central question: why haven't you at least optioned just one of these?

 Follow instructions, value their time and needs, and while they may not pursue a script of yours at this time, they most likely will come back to you when they open up a new search.

-As creatives, we should pursue more than just writing.
-Especially in film.
+As creatives, we should pursue more than just writing., especially in film.
 It’s imperative we are multi-faceted.
 A lot of writers now produce.
 Actors now direct.
 Art directors go into cinematography.
 It's normal and healthy.
-But if you want to be taken as a serious screenwriter, someone that everyone goes to when they need a script written, then you should solely advertise yourself as a screenwriter.
+But if you want to be taken as a serious screenwriter, someone that everyone goes to when they need a script written, you should solely advertise yourself as a screenwriter.
 I see this most often on sites like Stage 32.
 When creating a profile, you can click “all the things” you are.
-There are profiles out there that list they are a screenwriter, musician, actress, publicist, festival director, gaffer, and crafts service person.
+There are profiles out there that list they're a screenwriter, musician, actress, publicist, festival director, gaffer, and crafts service person.

 Keep things in perspective.
-It’s okay to do all of those things; but think hard about what it is you want to be labeled as in this industry… and push that.
+It’s okay to do all of those things, but think hard about what you want to be labeled as in this industry… and push that.